iddogino/bulletin/README.md

-bulletin
+Bulletin
 ========

-A simple system for realtime key-value store
+A simple system for realtime key-value store.